 Details make all the difference to the overall impression of your traditional kitchen.
 From the shapely hand-turned legs of a treasured dining chair to the finishing touches on cabinetry, such as pilasters, moulding and cornicing, everything, however small, is worth doing properly.

 Style and practicality go hand in hand on every scale – the imposing form of a classic dresser looks all the better for being adorned with china (and can handle the largest of collections), while old-fashioned favourites such as open plate racks and smooth wooden cutlery drawers provide discreet but invaluable storage solutions.

 There is room to customise pieces at every level too, whether you are transforming furniture with a coat of paint or swapping modern door furniture for antique alternatives.

 Many of the classic elements of a farmhouse or country kitchen are determined by the original features of the property.

 The look of exposed wooden beams give an instant sense of history, and are a gift when it comes to creating a rustic look, as well as providing a great space for hanging pots and pans.

 An often-envied inglenook fireplace is the perfect backdrop for a range cooker that is large enough to cook for a house full, adding to the look of a warming hearth and the irresistible charms of a wood burning stove.

-Materials and techniques which were once used as a matter of necessity, are now at the heart of a traditional kitchen’s distinctive style statements.
-Tongue and groove panelling, woven wicker storage baskets, ceramic sinks and whitewashed floorboards and furniture are just some of the popular ways to add an old-fashioned homely look to your cooking zone.
-And if you don’t want to prepare a meal in the shadows but aren’t a fan of an overly integrated look, desk lamps offer an alternative to modern built-in task lighting.
+Materials and techniques that were once used as a matter of necessity are now at the heart of a traditional kitchen’s distinctive style statements.
+Here are just some of the popular techniques and features that can add an old-fashioned homely look to your cooking area: